Quasicrystalline structure of the Smith monotile tilings: 6D structure and diffraction

 \section{6D structure and diffraction}

 To characterize the type of order displayed by the Key tilings, we compute their diffraction patterns.
 The computation presented here is based on strong numerical evidence for the shape of the 4D acceptance window that determines which 6D hypercubic lattice points project to the vertices of the tiling.
-A rigorous derivation of this window shape is left as a challenge for the reader.
+A rigorous derivation of this window shape has not yet been completed.
 The logic of the calculation is as follows:

 $\bullet$ We first show that the projection of the 6D tiling vertices onto the plane spanned by $(1,1,1,0,0,0)$ and $(0,0,0,1,1,1)$ consists of just four points.
 We refer to this 2D subspace as $\Gamma$.
 This is schematically illustrated in Fig.~\ref{fig:Proj} as points lying in a horizontal plane normal to the $\Gamma$ direction, all of which project into one point in $\Gamma$ in the illustration.